dushyantbehl/xdp-mptm/README.md

 # How to Run
 ![System setup for testing](docs/setup.png "System setup for testing")

-We provide 2 files to setup system according to the architecture above
+We provide setup files to create system according to the picture above

-[setup-node1.sh](./setup/setup-node1.sh) is for setting up Node 1 while,
+[setup-node.sh](./setup/setup-node.sh) is the script which contains bash script to setup system.

-[setup-node2.sh](./setup/setup-node2.sh) is for setting up Node 2.
+[env-node1.sh](./setup/env-node1.sh) [env-node2.sh](./setup/env-node2.sh) is the environment to set them up.

 ## Attaching MPTM implementation to interfaces: